TobiasAndreFriis/Budsjett-app/README.md

 This budget app is made for personal use, and is not yet finished.

-The goal with this app is have an easy-to-use budget app.
+The goal with this app is to have an easy-to-use budget app.
 ![image](https://github.com/user-attachments/assets/aaae0b23-ba0c-431b-8631-932663b9106d)

 You can add budgets and give them a value for how much you can use in that "group".